Subgingival Hair

 BULLDOG GINGIVAL DENTAL EXAM:

-PHYSICAL EXAM BY YOU: picks the upper gums and visually examine the incisors, canine, and the gingival section between them.
+PHYSICAL EXAM BY YOU: Pick the upper gums and visually examine the incisors, canines, and the gingival section between them.

 DENTAL EXAM WITH SEDATION: often sedation is required for proper exam and evaluation because the hair might be in areas that is difficult to observe.
 Also, your bulldog might be painful and unwilling to open his/her mouth.